 Artists' needs were constantly growing and changing during the renaissance period.
 To accommodate the boom in commissioned art, many artists modified the basic easel structure to better fit their needs.

-This picture to the left seems to show both Plato and Socrates1 discussing a scholarly matter.
+This picture to the right seems to show both Plato and Socrates1 discussing a scholarly matter.
 The easel structure in the picture has been modified to include a chair - a clever twist on the average desk.

 1) Socrates and Plato Image - Matthew Paris.
 Drawing from Liber Experimentarius by Bernardus Silvestris.
 The Bodleian Library, Oxford.
 The Age of Faith.
 By Anne Fremantle.
 (New York: TIME LIFE Books Inc., 1965) 98.